Piidas/Momentum-Trading-Assistant/README.md

 Start the program through its file name e.g. “python main.py”.

-Define which market you want to trade, see Figure 1.
+Define which market you want to trade, see Figure below.

 ![image](https://github.com/user-attachments/assets/21979062-77f8-4c37-aba3-d7f66b572dfd)

-Figure 1 - Which market do you want to trade?

-Afterwards, an extract of your DailyTradingPlan will be printed and you will be asked to confirm that the DailyTradingPlan is correct with “y” in case, see Figure 2.
+Afterwards, an extract of your DailyTradingPlan will be printed and you will be asked to confirm that the DailyTradingPlan is correct with “y” in case, see Figure below.

 ![image](https://github.com/user-attachments/assets/19f69046-0b10-4c92-8550-698aefe654b2)

-Figure 2 - Is DailyTradingPlan up-to-date?

-Then define what %-invested you would like to go as a maximum for the day, see Figure 3.
+Then define what %-invested you would like to go as a maximum for the day, see Figure below.
 The entered value can be 0 < x < ∞ and therefore can also be used for a margin account.
 Please see further information on the significance of this value in the User Manual.

 ![image](https://github.com/user-attachments/assets/c4df87a1-9e76-447d-a6b2-5dda474f04d4)

-Figure 3 - Maximum %-invested for the day

-Finally, chose the indices of the correct market opening and closing hours while considering that indices start counting at 0, see Figure 4.
+Finally, chose the indices of the correct market opening and closing hours while considering that indices start counting at 0, see Figure below.

 ![image](https://github.com/user-attachments/assets/cbeb0642-a38d-4576-b9f1-1e70f4eb9f50)

-Figure 4 - Choose next market opening and closing time